mazong1123/jekyll-now/_posts/2017-08-24-fixed-net-framework-10-years-old-bug.md

 FCIMPLEND
 ```

 As you can see, `D1` does not meet the requirements of using bit comparison.
-So it goes to reflection which produces correct result. `D2` goes to the fast path (bit comparison) which produces the wrong result.
+So it goes to use reflection which produces correct result. `D2` goes to the fast path (bit comparison) which produces the wrong result.

 So why fast path will produce wrong result?
-Recall `0.0` and `-0.0` have different bit representations, bit comparison will consider `0.0` and `-0.0` are different values.
+Recall `0.0` and `-0.0` have different bit representations, bit comparison will consider `0.0` and `-0.0` as different values.
 That's the reason why fast path produces wrong result in this case.

 Why the slow path (using reflection) will work as expected?
 Let's think about how the comparison works.
 It simply needs to compare all fields of the `ValueType` in a **Normal** way, e.g. call `==` or `Equals` of `Double`.
 Obviously, the framework can handle `0.0` and `-0.0` correctly in this way becasue if you compare raw `double` values with `0.0` and `-0.0` it will produce correct result.

-Generally speaking, the problem is we did a wrong judgement when choosing fast/slow path.
+Generally speaking, the problem is we made a wrong judgement when choosing fast/slow path.

 # Another bug introduced by Overridden Equals

-Similarly, if we have a user defined struct which overrode `Equals`, the framework may choose fast path which will produce wrong result.
+Similarly, if we have an user defined struct which overrode `Equals`, the framework may choose fast path which would produce wrong result.
 See following example:

 ```csharp
 using System;